columbia/osdi23-paper114-ae/README.md

 #### Configure and Run the VM

-On the serial port, you need to configure the bridge netwrok by
+On the Pi host, you need to configure the bridge netwrok if it has not been created yet:

 ```
 ./net
 ```

-- If you are on `ttyUSB0`, run:
+- If you are on SeKVM, run:

 ```
 ./run-guest-sekvm.sh
 ```

-- If you are on `ttyUSB1`, run:
+- If you are on vanilla KVM, run:

 ```
 ./run-guest-kvm.sh